artlogicmedia/spritely/README.md

 ## Previous releases

-To download previous releases of Spritely, see [this repostory](https://github.com/artlogicmedia/spritely-archive).
+To download previous releases of Spritely, see [the spritely-archive repostory](https://github.com/artlogicmedia/spritely-archive).

 ## License